cheapjack/buildyourown/events/ProstheticHack.md

 * Explore human centred and activity centred co-design
 * Modify and prototype new designs
 * Present & document prototypes, printing where possible.

+### Prep
+ * Try adding some Lego connectors to a hand and print it out.
+[Parametric Lego model in OpenSCAD](http://www.thingiverse.com/thing:178627)